Educational Policy, Leadership, and Innovation

 Students in this program become engaged in the study of instructional leadership, organization theory, administrative leadership, and the design and evaluation of educational policies at all levels of governance.
 Courses address issues of school effectiveness, organizational design and leadership, school governance, and educational policy-making, including issues of school finance.
 Students benefit from working with faculty who are actively engaged in funded research projects that focus on, for example, instructional improvement, national reading policy, and an understanding of how the social and psychological dimensions of schools influence educational practices and outcomes for students.

-The Doctoral Program in Educational Administration and Policy prepares individuals for careers as researchers, policy leaders, or university professors in the field of education.
-Graduates of the Educational Administration and Policy program can be found at all levels of the public and private education sector.
+The Doctoral Program in Educational Policy, Leadership, and Innovation prepares individuals for careers as researchers, policy leaders, or university professors in the field of education.
+Graduates of the Educational Policy, Leadership, and Innovation program can be found at all levels of the public and private education sector.
 Current alumni/ae are school principals and superintendents, university professors of educational administration, and researchers and policy analysts at educational research organizations, foundations, and government agencies.

 As a doctoral student at the University of Michigan, you will take courses offered by leading scholars in a variety of fields of study both inside and outside the School of Education.
 This course work—which is tailored to student needs and interests—will provide you with a critical perspective on important educational issues, develop your understanding of how schools can be organized and managed, deepen your understanding of education policy and governance, and prepare you to engage in primary research on pressing problems of educational improvement.

 The program is intensive and designed for resident students.
-Although there is a great deal of flexibility within the program, the core requirements include a small set of courses in educational administration and policy, a structured sequence of research courses required by the Educational Studies program, and a set of courses in a discipline or disciplines outside the School Education (typically in one of the social science departments or professional schools on campus).
+Although there is a great deal of flexibility within the program, the core requirements include a small set of courses in Educational Policy, Leadership, and Innovation, a structured sequence of research courses required by the Educational Studies program, and a set of courses in a discipline or disciplines outside the School Education (typically in one of the social science departments or professional schools on campus).
 In addition to completing course work, students work closely with program faculty on research projects or as teaching assistants.

 Plan of Study